Prevent Water Problems & Animal Issues With A High-Quality, Professionally Installed Chimney Cap

 - Keep rain, snow, and sleet out.

 - Keep debris (like leaves and twigs) out.

-- Keep stray sparks from leaving the chimney and causing a fire on you roof or in nearby trees.
+- Keep stray sparks from leaving the chimney and causing a fire on your roof or in nearby trees.

 How Do You Know If You Need A New Chimney Cap?

 Of course, you don’t have to wait for your next inspection — you can start investigating now.
-Some signs it’s time to have a new chimney cap installed:
+Some signs it’s time to have a new chimney cap installed are listed below:

 - You can see your flue sticking up out of your chimney and it doesn’t have a covering over top.

 - You see rust stains and streaks on your chimney cap or running down the sides of your chimney.

 - You hear dripping water in your chimney during a storm.